kajackdfw/eeu_components/README.md

  2. User Input Feedback / Front end validation messages
  3. Ajax support for validation via backend/rest service, or get serialized validation info from server
  4. Some simple input types with data transformers , such as eeu-input-unix-date
+ 5. a Blade/Laravel compatible set of components to reduce need for data transformations between the UI and the database

 ## Fixme / Todos